• Skip to primary navigation

 If you need any help with understanding why it's needed, there's an excellent post right here to help.

-• 1 teaspoon garlic dried or 1 tablespoon fresh minced
+- 1 tsp garlic dried or 1 tbsp fresh minced

 I used a lot of dried herbs in cooking because they are so readily available and shelf stable.
 You can exchange any dired herb or spice for fresh if you like.